 Why fair trade clothes?

-This article will examine some of the issues concerned with the employment of children in the production of cheap textiles in the third world.
+Fair trade clothes.
+This article examines some of the issues concerned with the employment of children in the production of cheap textiles in the third world.
 Child labour is an emotive subject and a consequence of extreme poverty which creates hunger and homelessness.
 There are no simple solutions and legislation alone will only drive the practice further undercover.
 The International Labour Rights Forum (ILRF) have concluded in a recent report that corporations are not making sufficient interventions in eliminating child labour in cotton but that is not the sole problem.

 Multi national companies have acknowledged the use of child labour on farms producing for them and have made some progress in addressing the issue, and they report that their investments in education have been a great success.
 However they have failed to address the grass root issue of a fair procurement price for farmers which is the major factor influencing the continuation of cheap child labour on cotton seed farms.
 As a farmer in Uzbekistan expressed it “We know the risks (to children’s health) but we are forced to give up the children for cotton each season otherwise we will starve”.
 Employers pay children less than adults and they are not so likely to complain about working conditions, this makes them an attractive proposition to unscrupulous people.